Our AI Documentation Bot Invented 14 API Routes That Never Existed — 6,000 Users Integrated Against Them

 official API reference at [URL].'"

-We also changed the retrieval strategy.
+Retrieval changed too.
 Instead of retrieving by semantic similarity alone, we added a hard filter: if a question contains an HTTP verb pattern, we only synthesise an answer if a retrieved chunk explicitly contains that exact route path.
 No match, no answer.

 The prompt change that made the biggest difference was replacing: